Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Because Disney+ offers 4K content in its price, and Netflix only offers it in its premium tier, we’ll compare the two.
-Disney+ is much lower at $6.99 a month compared to Netflix’s premium package at $15.99 a month.
-But Netflix offers far less content, and not all Disney content is available in 4K.
-Going down to Netflix’s $8.99 a month subscription loses the HD option.
+Disney+ offers 4K content in its single price and Netflix only offers it in its premium tier to make the two comparable.
+Disney+ is priced much lower at $7.99 a month compared to Netflix’s premium package at $17.99 monthly.
+But Netflix offers far more content, and not all Disney content is available in 4K.

 Compare Disney+ and Netflix content

 Disney+ hit the ground running with over 1100 movies and TV shows available almost one year after launch, but it still lags behind Netflix.
 In all fairness, the coronavirus pandemic hasn’t helped Disney+ at all with delays to several of its big planned releases like Falcon and The Winter Soldier.

 The Mandalorian, a new live-action Star Wars series, is easily the biggest draw for Disney+ to date.
 Outside of The Mandalorian, broadway musical Hamilton has been its next biggest drawcard and 31 seasons of The Simpsons has also helped.